The one-station bike repositioning problem: Time horizon optimization

-In this section we first sketch the idea of how we can exploit the local optimization on 1-Intervention time intervals discussed in the above section to obtain the global optimization on the whole time horizon $T$ with $\NUMV$ intervention epochs.
+In this section we first sketch the idea of how we can exploit the local optimization on the \ONEINTPROBLEM\ problem discussed in the above section to obtain the global optimization on the whole time horizon $T$ with $\NUMV$ intervention epochs.
 Then, we define the algorithm and prove its correctness and computational complexity.

 Let us consider two families of time intervals made of $\NUMV$ members each